 Note the formation of a precipitate as well as the properties of the precipitate such as color, thickness (gelatinous, cloudy, fine), and crystal formation.

-Safety and waste
+Safety and Waste

 Always wear safety eyewear while performing qualitative analysis experiments.
 Gloves may also be necessary based on the reagents used and products formed.